aiidateam/AEP/003_efficient_object_store_for_repository/readme.md

   writers, the object store must guarantee that the central place is kept updated.

 - Packing can be triggered by the user periodically, whenever the user wants.
+  Here, and in the following, packing means bundling loose objects in a few "pack" files, possibly (optionally) compressing the objects.
   It should be ideally possible to pack while the object store is in use, without the need to stop its use (which would in turn require to stop the use of AiiDA and the deamons during these operations).